- The Different Types of Wire Color Codes

-- Ground - The ground wire (if present) will be white or grey.
+- The ground wire, if present, must be white or grey.

 In some uncommon situations, one phase will have a higher voltage than the others.
 These are known as high-leg connections.
 While rare, they can be identified by looking for a wire that is marked with orange, which will be the higher voltage wire.

 These are the wire color coding standards that are used in the United States.
 In Europe and other countries, there are different standards in place.
-In most cases, a machine made overseas for use in America will be wired according to US color standards.
-Taking the time to confirm this is the case before using the machinery is always a smart safety step.
+This also stands true for machines made overseas for use in America.
+These will be wired according to US color standards.
+However, taking the time to confirm this before using the machinery is always a smart safety step.

-Another important thing to keep in mind when looking at the safety of electrical wires is the data wiring in a facility.
+Another important aspect of electrical safety to keep in mind revolves around any data wiring within the facility.
 Cables that are used to transmit data for computer systems are often thought to be harmless since they are carrying information rather than electricity.

 Some types of networking cables will have enough electricity flowing through them to cause a hazard.
 Certain devices, such as phones, will just need the 'power over Ethernet' which means they get the electricity that is needed from the network cable they are connected to.
 If someone cuts into these wires, or they become frayed, they can present a risk of shock or fire.

 Data cables are typically colored based on the needs and standards of the facility rather than the electrical standards due to the lower voltages.
-Applying labels or warning signs near these types of cables can serve as a good reminder of the potential risk of shock.
+However, applying labels or warning signs near these types of cables can serve as a good reminder of the potential risk of shock.

-The wire color codes used are only going to apply to the actual wires that are carrying the electricity.
-In many cases, a bundle of these colored wires will be grouped together, and sealed within a black or grey cable.
-This helps to protect people from accidental exposure, and makes it much easier to run the wiring where it needs to go, especially for higher voltage situations.
+The wire color codes used only apply to the wires that are carrying electricity.
+In many cases, a bundle of these colored wires will be grouped together and sealed within black or grey cables.
+This helps to protect people from accidental exposure and makes it much easier to run the wiring where it needs to go, especially for higher voltage situations.

 Placing warning signs anywhere that someone might interact with electrical wires, especially high-voltage wires, is another good idea for improving overall safety.
-These signs can serve as a good reminder to those in the area that there are dangerous wires present.
-There are many signs that can be used depending on the specific situation.
+These signs will serve as an excellent reminder to those in the area that there are dangerous wires present.

-Those who work directly with electrical wiring on a daily basis will need to be initially trained on what each of the wiring color codes means.
-Once they are performing their job regularly though, it will become like second nature to them.
+Those who work directly with electrical wiring daily will need to be initially trained on what each of the wiring color codes mean.
+However, once they are performing their job regularly, it will become second nature.

-Perhaps more important than the direct training is going to be making sure that everyone knows where to go to reference the color codes.
-Facilities should have some sort of reference material, which could be a poster, a book, a computer system, or any number of other things.
-However the information is conveyed, it needs to be easily accessible so people can find when it is needed.
+Perhaps more important than even direct training will be ensuring everyone knows where to reference the color codes.
+Facilities should have some sort of reference material, which could be a poster, a book, a computer system, etc. However the information is conveyed, it needs to be easily accessible.

 If there are wires in a facility that were put in place prior to the standards that are now used, it is important to take steps to address this safety concern.
 One option is to remove and replace all the wiring in the facility.
 Older wiring may have other safety related issues, so this can be a good solution in those situations.